 Disappointing Aug 04 2017 Update - 3 years later, all within the last 3 months, trouble began.
 Two of my D-Link DGS-1024A 24 port switches started to give me issues, with networking stopping entirely two separate times.
 A quick power cycle recovered the network, but not my confidence.
-A few weeks later, a ports suddenly failed, no LED.
-I moved cable to a different available RJ45 port, back in action.
-Then finally, all in one day, ports on two switches began negotiating 100Mpbs instead of 1000Mbps, one of them right in the middle of a router firmware upgrade video.
-That's it, I will be replacing these switches in my home network.
+A few weeks later, a few more ports suddenly failed, with no green LEDs for those failed ports.
+I moved the cables to different available RJ45 ports, back in action.
+Then finally, all in one day, two ports began negotiating 100Mpbs instead of 1000Mbps, one of them right in the middle of a router firmware upgrade video, making me have to start all over.
+That's it, I will be replacing all D-Link these switches in my home network.
 Oddly, things were great, until they weren't.
-My home didn't have any area lightning or other systemic issues that I can think of, with all PCs operating just fine throughout these recent incidents.
-It's just 2 switches of about 5 D-Link switches that I own, but what disappointing ending to my ownership experience.
-I will be returning to Netgear, including the Smart Managed 5 port Netgear GS105Ev2 on Amazon, and the early 2015, LAG/aggregate capable Web Managed 16 port Netgear GSS116E on Amazon.
-Both enjoy 4.5 stars and enough time for Amazon reviews to give some indication of the ownership experience, here and here.
+My home didn't have any area lightning or other systemic issues that I can think of, with all PCs operating just fine.
+It's just 2 switch failures of 5 D-Link switches that I own in total, but what disappointing end to my ownership experience.
+I will be returning to Netgear switches, including the Smart Managed 5 port Netgear GS105Ev2 on Amazon, and the early 2015, LAG/aggregate capable Web Managed 16 port Netgear GSS116E on Amazon.
+Both enjoy 4.5 stars, more than enough time for Amazon reviewers to give me a good indication of the ownership experience here and here.

 I have a project going on where I'm trying to use 2 of the 3 devices my Cox cable internet service allows, called Multiple Computer Access.
 Hint, it's related to a talk on the OpenVPN VM that I'm giving next Friday.
 I actually want a cable drop to a VM, outside the firewall, in addition to the traditional cable to the WAN port on my WiFi router.
 The thing is, I didn't have an extra Gigabit switch laying around.
 Since my broadband is now a claimed 150Mbps down and 30Mbps up (tests actually exceed that, pictured here), I sure didn't want to slow my entire home network's speed to 100Mbps max (also pictured), with that old 10/100 network switch I had temporarily connected, burning 10 watts for just 3 active ethernet devices.
 So it was time to give the D-Link 5-Port Gigabit Switch (DGS-1005G) a whirl.
 Having already used its big brother D-Link 8-Port Gigabit Switch (DGS-1008G) in my home's upstairs office for over 2 years already, I was confident that the 5 port model would also run cool and work well in the basement.
 So far, so good!
 No problems with the Energy-Efficient Ethernet known as IEE 802.3AZ showing no evidence of any slowdown with these networked devices: